Donation pages will remain open through September 30, 2021.

 Help us raise critically-needed funds, and support our dedicated team!

 • Nikkei Angel Island Pilgrimage, a community pilgrimage to the former Immigration Station designed to honor our immigrant pioneers, reconnect to this forgotten history and conduct family history research.
+Over four pilgrimages, we have helped to bring more than 1,700 people to the former Immigration Station.

 But in order for us to continue these meaningful community publications and programs, we need your help in helping to raise some critical funding to build capacity and combat the downturn in advertising revenue.